remidinishanth/distributed_systems/distributed_locks_using_db/readme.md

 SET SESSION innodb_lock_wait_timeout = 5;  -- vs default 50 seconds
 ```

 **Isolation level note:** MySQL/InnoDB defaults to `REPEATABLE READ`.
-This guarantees that once a transaction reads a value (e.g., the permit count), that value remains stable for the duration of the transaction.
-Combined with `SELECT FOR UPDATE`'s exclusive lock, this ensures the `used + requested <= capacity` check cannot be invalidated by a concurrent commit.
+A subtle but critical detail: `SELECT FOR UPDATE` does **not** use the MVCC snapshot — it reads the **latest committed version** of the row, even under `REPEATABLE READ`.
+This is how it can see permits inserted by a transaction that committed while we were waiting for the lock.
+The stability guarantee comes from the exclusive lock itself (no concurrent writer can modify the row while we hold it), not from the snapshot.
+This trips people up — a regular `SELECT` under `REPEATABLE READ` would see the stale snapshot, but `SELECT FOR UPDATE` always reads current data.

 ### Fix 3: Retries — the duplicate problem